home-assistant/home-assistant.io/source/_integrations/sensor.avri.markdown

   default: NL
 {% endconfiguration %}

 The default frequency for pulling data from the Avri API is once every 4 hours.
+If the Avri API does not return any pickup days the state of the sensor is set to `unknown`.

 <p class='note warning'>
-The Avri sensor uses the an unofficial API to obtain data.
-Use at your own risk.
+The Avri sensor uses an unofficial API to obtain data.
+Use it at your own risk.
 </p>